augustinas1/MomentClosure.jl/docs/src/tutorials/geometric_reactions+conditional_closures.md

 \frac{d\mu{_{03}}}{dt} =& b k_{p} \mu{_{10}} + 3 \gamma_{p} \mu{_{02}} + 3 b k_{p} \mu{_{11}} + 3 b k_{p} \mu{_{12}} + 6 k_{p} \mu{_{10}} b^{2} + 6 k_{p} \mu{_{10}} b^{3} + 6 k_{p} \mu{_{11}} b^{2} - \gamma_{p} \mu{_{01}} - 3 \gamma_{p} \mu{_{03}}
 \end{align*}
 ```
 The fractions appeared in our equations as we defined the success probability $p$ of the geometric distribution as $p = \frac{1}{1+b}$.
 This could have been avoided by leaving $p$ in the symbolic expressions and substituting its numerical value expressed in terms of the mean $b$ later on.
-We proceed to do that and redefine the reaction system accordingly, making the moment equations a little easier to handle:
+We proceed to do that and redefine the reaction system accordingly, making the moment equations easier to handle:
 ```julia
 @parameters p
 m = rand(Distributions.Geometric(p))